JordanMartinez/purescript-jordans-reference/21-Hello-World/08-Application-Structure/src/03-MTL/11-Using-a-Monad-Transformer/01-How-Monad-Trans-Works.md

 Looking at those implementations above, we can see a general pattern (there are some exceptions to this due to how the types need to be handled, but this is generally true):
 - Require one of the types in the instance to be an instance of `MonadState`
-- Implement it by lifting that instance into the monad and delegate that monad's implementation to that instance
+- Implement it by lifting that instance into the monad and delegate that monad's implementation to that instance.
+Again, the monadic newtyped functions are merely handling the "behind the scenes" stuff of the effects.
+At the end of the day, it's still the base monad that actually makes the whole thing work.

-Since only `StateT` actually implements `MonadState`, all other monads merely "transform" the `StateT` monad into some other target monad that is closer to the top of the stack.
-Likwise, since only `[Word]T` actually implements `Monad[Word]`, everything else is just lifting `[Word]T` into another monad that's closer to the top of the stack.
+Thus, `[Word]T` provides a default implementation for `Monad[Word]` and makes it possible to grant the base monad its capability.

 In short, this type class enables us to use all of the functions from each type class explained in this folder